achref-10/wind-tunnel/README.md

+# Combine the newly provided README content with previous details to form a complete README file
+readme_combined = """
 # 🌬️ Wind Tunnel Simulation for EV Aerodynamic Study

 This project is part of our electric vehicle (EV) research.
 It simulates real aerodynamic conditions using a custom wind tunnel.
 The embedded system controls wind flow using a timed relay and measures the effect of wind on a scaled EV model using weight sensors.